"Miriam E. Tucker

 Get emergency medical help if you have any of these signs of insulin allergy: itching skin rash over the entire body, wheezing, trouble breathing, fast heart rate, sweating, or feeling like you might pass out.

 Call your doctor if you have a serious side effect such as:

 - swelling in your hands or feet; or

 - low potassium (confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, muscle weakness or limp feeling).

 Hypoglycemia, or low blood sugar, is the most common side effect of...

 What are the precautions when taking insulin aspart [rdna origin] inj (NovoLog)?

 Before using insulin aspart, tell your doctor or pharmacist if you are allergic to it; or to other insulins; or if you have any other allergies.
-This product may contain inactive ingredients (such as cresol), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.